Scrutinizing your paycheck as a truck driver is a necessity.

 If you are paid by the mile by your trucking company, you should be cross-checking your paid miles from the company, to your own records.

-Because the truck driver’s wages are based on a per mile traveled system, it is paramount in importance to insure that you are being paid for all the miles you have driven.
+Because the truck driver’s wages are based on a per mile traveled system, it is paramount in importance to be sure that you are being paid for all the miles you have driven.

 Even all but the most dishonest of carriers will admit that paying by the ‘Household Mover’s Guide’ is a thing of the past because of the short miles represented within the guide.

-PC Miler has two different settings for routing to calculate miles for a trip: shortest miles and practical miles settings.
+This program has two different settings for routing to calculate miles for a trip — shortest miles and practical miles settings.

-If this is happening to you at your company, I’d advise quitting the job right away.
-The problem will only get worse.
+If this is happening to you at your company, you’re certainly with the wrong trucking company.

-Older PC Miler systems run from zip code to zip code.
+Older systems run from zip code to zip code.
 The newer systems can actually run from exact street address to street address.

 This should set off alarm bells for you.